 To update a Record you use the Set Record Properties node.

 Add the node to your List Item.
-Click it and make sure it points to the correct Class.
+Click it, to edit its properties, and make sure the correct Class is selected.

 Also note the option

 Store to.
 You can chose to store changes either locally and in the cloud, or only locally.
 Let it be set to